But Pops invented root beer, and itís keeping me afloat!"

 - In About a Boy, Hugh Grant's character is obscenely rich and layabout because his father wrote a ridiculously popular Christmas song.

 - An early draft of The Big Lebowski explains that the only reason The Dude has any money is because he's related to Erno Rubik.
+It survived into the final film as a quick joke where the Dude claims he has money because his grandfather "invented dice".

 - Envy: Dmitrioff invented a spray to vaporize Dog poo.
 We don't know how much money he made out of the deal but Nick Vanderpark, who spent four thousand dollars to develop it, became obscenely wealthy.